-After experiencing a flashback, you might want to rest or distract yourself for a while, have a sleep or a warm drink, relax and listen to some music, watch TV, play a computer game, do some gardening or just take some quiet time for you.
+After experiencing a flashback, you might want to rest or distract yourself for a while, have a sleep or a warm drink, relax and listen to some music, watch TV, do some gardening or just take some quiet time for you.
 Words of support and encouragement to yourself are more likely to help you deal with flashbacks than questioning and evaluating yourself.